Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-SecurityCamara.markdown

 - spotlight
 - PIR (motion detection)

-The PCB for this project is designed to fit in place of the original PCB, and reused it's mounting points.
+The PCB for this project is designed to fit in place of the original PCB, and to use it's mounting points.

 The main camera is a RPi 5 module with a carrier camera.